fleek-network/ursa/node/SPEC.md

 ## ****Multiplexing****

-Multiplexing is native to QUIC, therefore, it will only apply transports such as TCP.
+Multiplexing is native to QUIC, therefore, it will only apply to transports such as TCP.
 We have set the default to be mplex for any TCP connection.

 ## Discovery - WIP

+Before messages are sent back and forth between peers, they must first discover one another.
+On top of gossipsub there can be any discovery mechanism as long as they use the Peer discovery interface for libp2p.
+We have a couple of methods, the first of which is Peer exchange through our Fleek bootstrap nodes, these nodes are nominal, and neutral, as in they don’t interact with the mesh network.
+The bootstrap nodes help us in several ways.
+One way is to maintain score of all the nodes that connect to the bootstrap nodes; subsequently preventing nodes, malicious ones, from continuing their bootstrap process.
+Another use case for bootstrap nodes are gossip-only nodes and act as the orchestrators and maintainers of the network.
+The second method, which is exploratory, is using explicit peering agreements, to define a set of peers to which nodes should connect to when bootstrapping.
+This should help speed up the bootstrap process for nodes far away from Fleek’s bootstrap nodes.
+There are downsides to this and that is seemingly well behaved nodes turning rogue.

-## GossipSub - WIP
+## GossipSub - Content routing

-- Peer discovery
+Here we discuss Fleek Mesh Construction, we start with the default v1.0 parameters and define a recommendation for the v1.1 peer scoring.
+We diverge from one default value and that is `D`, with that change we must also change `D_low` and `D_high`  degree of the network.
+Which boils down to how many peers can a node maintain a direct connection to in its local mesh.

 - Parameters
     - [v1.0 spec](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.0.md#parameters)
         - `D`
             - The desired outbound degree of the network
-            - fleek:
+            - fleek: 8
             - default: 6
         - `D_low`
             - Lower bound for outbound degree